Saturday Night Live season 17

 The seventeenth season of Saturday Night Live, an American sketch comedy series, originally aired in the United States on NBC between September 28, 1991, and May 16, 1992.

 Cast

 A. Whitney Brown, Jan Hooks and longtime Weekend Update anchor Dennis Miller all left the show.
 Kevin Nealon was promoted to Weekend Update anchor.
 New cast members included Ellen Cleghorne, Siobhan Fallon and writer Robert Smigel.
 Beth Cahill and Melanie Hutsell also later joined the cast.
 Chris Farley, Chris Rock and Julia Sweeney were upgraded to repertory status, while Tim Meadows remained in the middle group.
 Adam Sandler, Rob Schneider and David Spade were promoted to the middle group.

 This was the final season for Victoria Jackson (at the time, she became the longest serving female cast member, with a total of six seasons on the show.
 She was later surpassed by Molly Shannon in season 26).
-This would be Beth Cahill and Siobhan Fallon's only season on the show.
+This would be Cahill and Fallon's only season on the show.